ldeluigi/untitled-goose-framework/README.md

     )
     ```
   - `io.vertx/vertx-lang-scala/3.9.1` which can be found [here](https://mvnrepository.com/artifact/io.vertx/vertx-lang-scala_2.12/3.9.1).
+- If you want to use the `GooseDSLPrologExtension` you will also need this dependency:
+  - `it.unibo.alice.tuprolog/2p-core/4.1.1`
 - Create a class or object that extends __GooseDSL__ (package: `untitled.goose.framework.dsl`) and write your own game.
 Documentation on how to write a game can be found in the Wiki.

 ## Contribute